-At the Northeast Georgia Health Partners Network — which is a wholly-owned subsidiary of the Northeast Georgia Health System (NGHS) — we developed a CIN called HP2.
-HP2 includes physicians and advanced practitioners from Northeast Georgia Medical Center, The Longstreet Clinic, The Heart Center, Northeast Georgia Physicians Group, and other independent practices in the north Georgia area.
+At Northeast Georgia Health Partners Network — which is a wholly-owned subsidiary of the Northeast Georgia Health System (NGHS) — we developed a CIN called HP2.
+HP2 includes physicians and advanced practitioners from Northeast Georgia Medical Center, Longstreet Clinic, Georgia Heart Institute, Northeast Georgia Physicians Group, and other independent practices in the north Georgia area.

 A CIN prioritizes the value of patient care.

 A CIN like HP2 provides a foundation for providers to coordinate patient care that prioritizes the value of the care they deliver to patients, not simply the volume of patients they see, procedures they accomplish, or the speed at which they deliver care.
 Value-based care encourages a team approach to patient care, and it’s a win-win for everyone.
 With providers working together to prioritize the health and wellness of their patients, patients are healthier and live healthier lifestyles, which results in healthier communities.
 Providers are rewarded for outcomes that are tied to measurable objectives based on quality and the improved health of the overall population.